WICG/webcrypto-secure-curves/explainer.md

 ## Problem Statement

+The Web Cryptography API currently only specifies the [NIST P-256, P-384, and P-521 curves][nist-186-4], and does not specify any ["safe curves"][safecurves].
+Among the safe curves, Curve25519 and Curve448 have gained the most traction, and have been specified for use in TLS 1.3, for example.
+They have also been [recommended][rfc7748] by the Crypto Forum Research Group (CFRG) of the Internet Research Task Force (IRTF), and are [expected to be approved by NIST][nist-186-5].

+In addition, Node.js [has implemented][node-webcrypto] a nonstandard extension to Web Crypto, adding Curve25519 and Curve448 under a vendor-prefixed name.
+We would like to avoid other implementations doing the same, and encourage intercompatibility going forward by providing a standard specification.

-Today web developers are getting around the unavailability of [Curve25519 and Curve448][rfc7748] in the browser by either including an implementation of its operations in JavaScript or compiling a native one into WebAssembly.
-Aside from wasting bandwidth shipping algorithms that are already included in browsers that support TLS 1.3, this practice also has security implications, e.g. side-channel attacks as studied by [Daniel Genkin et al][key-extraction].
+Today, web developers are getting around the unavailability of Curve25519 and Curve448 in the browser either by using less secure curves, or by including an implementation of Curve25519 and/or Curve448 in JavaScript or WebAssembly.
+In addition to wasting bandwidth shipping algorithms that are already included in browsers that implement TLS 1.3, this practice also has security implications, e.g. side-channel attacks as studied by [Daniel Genkin et al][key-extraction].

 ## Support Curve25519 and Curve448 in the Web Cryptography API

-We solve the above problem by adding support for Curve25519 and Curve448 algorithms in the Web Cryptography API, namely the signature algorithms Ed25519 and Ed448, and the key agreement algorithms X25519 and X448.
+We solve the above problem by adding support for Curve25519 and Curve448 algorithms in the Web Cryptography API, namely the signature algorithms [Ed25519 and Ed448][rfc8032], and the key agreement algorithms [X25519 and X448][rfc7748].

+## Alternatives Considered and Security Implications

+Shipping cryptographic algorithms in JavaScript or WebAssembly, including Curve25519 or Curve448, has been an alternative solution to using implementations provided by the browser.
+In addition to the vulnerability to side-channel attacks as noted in the problem statement, these alternatives are also potentially more susceptible to attacks like cross-site scripting, as the private key material must be available to JavaScript.
+An implementation in WebCrypto can solve this issue through the availability of non-extractable key handles (though applications should note that as a general security consideration in WebCrypto, a persistent oracle can be allowed if CryptoKey objects are shared between origins such as through the use of postMessage).

+Once the [constant-time proposal for WebAssembly][ct-wasm] is accepted and implemented, it will become possible to implement Curve25519 and/or Curve448 in WebAssembly while protecting against timing attacks.
+However, this still requires the private key material to be accessible to script, potentially exposing it to cross-site scripting and other attacks.
+In addition, the ready availability of Web Crypto, compared to a WebAssembly library, may encourage developers to continue to use the curves available in Web Crypto only.
+To encourage the use of modern and secure curves like Curve25519 and Curve448, we believe it would be good to implement them in Web Crypto.

+## Supported algorithms

 ### Ed25519 and Ed448